Why I am Running

 I'll fight for:

-- a Cambridge Promise for tuition-free public higher education for all CRLS graduates by 2025 (starting immediately with debt-free higher education) financed by increased PILOT contributions from Harvard & MIT
+- a Cambridge Promise for tuition-free public higher education for all CRLS graduates, including college, trade school, and union apprenticeships, financed by increased PILOT contributions from Harvard & MIT

 - universal Pre-Kindergarten at Cambridge Public Schools